baldurk/renderdoc/docs/how/how_android_capture.rst

 RenderDoc contains support for Android for both Vulkan and OpenGL ES.
 It requires a couple of extra steps more than capturing on a desktop computer, but generally the workflow is very similar.

-Android support is still quite new, so if you run into any rough spots please `open an issue on github <https://github.com/baldurk/renderdoc/issues/new>`_ or `email me <mailto:baldurk@baldurk.org?subject=RenderDoc%20on%20Android>`_.
+Android support is still quite new, so if you run into any rough spots please `open an issue on GitHub <https://github.com/baldurk/renderdoc/issues/new>`_ or `email me <mailto:baldurk@baldurk.org?subject=RenderDoc%20on%20Android>`_.

 .. caution::